 Owl spirit animal

-The owl is a spirit animal that can guide you through difficult situations and Owl feathers are seen as a symbol of protection.
-Owl feathers have been used in ceremonies for centuries to connect with the spirit world, and the Owl totem brings wisdom.
+The owl is a spirit animal that can guide you through difficult situations, and owl feathers are seen as a symbol of protection.
+For centuries, owl feathers have been used in ceremonies to connect with the spirit world, and the owl totem brings wisdom.

-The owl feather meaning is tied closely to spirituality because it has a long history of spiritual use such as honoring Orishas or other deities like Athena who was often depicted wearing an owl helmet on her head.
-Owl feathers are also worn by shamans during rituals so that they can communicate with spirits more easily.
+The owl feather’s meaning is tied closely to spirituality because it has a long history of use, such as honoring Orishas or other deities like Athena.
+Shamans also wear owl feathers during rituals so they can communicate with spirits more easily.

-So when you are lucky enough to find an owl feather it is a sign of great fortune because the Owl has accepted your request for guidance!
-Owl feathers are also seen as symbols of protection and healing, so the Owl totem will help guide you through difficult situations when you need it most.
+So when you are lucky enough to find an owl feather, it is a sign of great fortune because the owl has accepted your request for guidance!
+Owl feathers are also seen as symbols of protection and healing, so the owl totem will help guide you through difficult situations when you need it most.